 - 1 bag mushroom manure – you can substitute more compost instead

 - 1 cup of dolomite lime – can buy this at a nursery or garden centre

 - 1 cup of rock phosphate – again at a nursery, garden centre or a feed supplier

 - 1 cup organic all-purpose granular fertilizer – I buy this in a large bag at my local feed store as I also use it when growing vegetables

 One “recipe” is enough for an average size tree.
 If you have dwarf trees or young trees it will probably be enough for at least 2 or even 3 trees.

 How to apply the fruit tree fertilizer

-There are just a few steps to apply the fertilizer.
+There are just a few simple steps to apply the fertilizer.

 Cleanup around the tree